unisat-wallet/unisat-dev-examples/brc20-swap-demo/README.md

 - Make sure you have the [UniSat Wallet extension](https://unisat.io/) installed.
 - Connect your wallet and follow the on-screen instructions.
-- For API details, see the [UniSat Developer Documentation](https://docs.unisat.io/).
+- For API details, see the [UniSat BRC20 Swap API Documentation](https://github.com/unisat-wallet/unisat-dev-docs/blob/master/open-api/auto-generated/docs/brc20-swap.md).

 ## Project Structure